Chase712/chasewebsite/navigation/about.md

 permalink: /about/
 ---

-Im a Del Norte student.
+Hello my name is Chase Sikute.
+Im a softmore student at Del Norte.
 I was born here in San Diego.
 In my freetime I like to hangout with my brothers and my friends.